Add Blog Models to Wagtail

 1. Make the PostPage inherit from modelcluster.models.ClusterableModel.
 Actually, Wagtail Page class already did this

-2. And define the PostPageCategory.page as ParentalKey field.
+2. And define the PostPageBlogCategory.page as ParentalKey field.

-3. So the Wagtail page (ClusterableModel) can hold the PostPageCategory in memory even it is not created in db yet. (has null pk)
+3. So the Wagtail page (ClusterableModel) can detect and hold the PostPageCategory in memory even it is not created in db yet. (has null pk)

-4. We can then serialize the page to JSON format (also contains PostPageCategory info) and save to revision table.
+4. We can then serialize the page to JSON format (which contains PostPageBlogCategory info) and save to revision table.

-5. Now editor can preview the page before publishing it.
+5. Now editor can preview the page without touching the live version.

 If you want to dive deeper, try to use code below to check on your local: